vidalme/gradientdiscipline/README.md

 <br>

+##2024
+-> employed in IT
+-> I should be able to build a complete project using: GitOps style IaC in a kubernetes cluster in the cloud, all within a CI/CD pipeline.
+-> I should be able to connect everything with an observable and monitorable.
+-> A portfolio with at least 2 big projects
+-> 3 certifications (4 if everything goes right)
+	- aws ssa
+	- cka
+	- aws sysops
+	- terraform

+###JANUARY
+-> 2 practice tests done with complete revision of all questions -> complete the kubernetes course from linuxtips

+week 01
+01 a 07 de Janeiro
+✓ before remodeling, not much info right now but I should come back to this and write something more meaningful

+week 02
+08 a 14 de Janeiro
+finish watching all videos from ssa aws marrek do some extended research but try to not waste time
+✓ finish the cyber security training (intro)

+week 03
+15 a 21 de Janeiro
+rewatch sections from maareks course that I had the most difficulty with take a practice test and review questions with extended research get up to date on linuxtips k8s course (as fast as I can, no more than 10 hours on it tho, chop chop) work on a cloud devops project with documentation (for at least 10 hours)

+week 04
+22 a 28 de Janeiro
+rewatch sections that I had the lowest score on the practice test take a practice test and review questions with extended research work on a cloud devops project with documentation (for at least 10 hours)

+week 05
+29 de janeiro a 04 de Fevereiro rewatch sections that I had the lowest score on the practice test take a practice test and review questions with extended research work on a cloud devops project with documentation (for at least 10 hours)

+FEBRUARY
+-> 2 practice tests done with complete revision of all questions -> 1 complete project from top to bottom, documented as well.
+	- cloud
+	- IaC (terraform)
+	- ci/cd (jenkins maybe)

 #### [ [ 01/01/2024 ] ]

 #### Planning ---> I will take the first day of the year ot reassess and organize, plan a bit of the year and a little more detailed plan for january and even more details for this week.